microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/SpatialUnderstanding/README.md

 ## [Spatial Understanding]()
 Scripts, Prefabs, and Test Scenes that leverage Spatial Understanding related features.

-See the [HoloToolkit Spatial Mapping](../SpatialMapping) documentation to ensure your project is set up correctly.
+See the [MixedRelityToolkit Spatial Mapping](../SpatialMapping) documentation to ensure your project is set up correctly.

 **IMPORTANT**: Please make sure to add the Spatial Perception capability in your app, in Unity under
 Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities